Fontanjo/Hydra_Segmentation/README.md

 The *Pipfile* and *Pipfile.lock* are here to install a virtual environment on a new machine that wants to run these scripts.

-The original publication of this work is available here or in the attached *2022_BSc_Christophe_Broillet.pdf* file.
+The original publication of this work is available [here](https://exascale.info/assets/pdf/students/2022_BSc_Christophe_Broillet.pdf) or in this [repository](https://github.com/ChristopheBroillet/bachelor_thesis).